Lukas-Pukelis/Lukas-Pukelis.github.io/projects.md

 The aim of this project was to integrate data from more than 20 public and proprietary sources and build a knowledge-graph, which would enable to track the impact of the research projects after they end.
 The knowledge-graph connects the EU project monitoring data, bibliometric records, intellectual property databases, company website data, major media outlets, and a number of sector specific databases (incl. clinical-trials, clinical-guidelines, and pharma products).
 The graph data structure is very flexible and can track the impact of research at project, institution and researcher level.

+**Role and responsibilities:**

+* Developing ETL pipelines for various datasources using Python and Spark;
+* Creating the knowledge-graph architecture;
+* Building APIs and auxiliary services for the graph (e.g. full-text semantic search);

 ## [OSDG (2020 - )](https://osdg.ai/)